Type of Lenders

 Fundko allows borrowers to enjoy loans at lower interest rates, despite not having a personal bank account.
 Lenders, meanwhile, get to enjoy higher interest rates for their investments.

 Perajet is a fintech company offering micro-finance services to Filipinos.
-They have obtained their SEC registration in 2016 but have only been in the market starting 2018.
+They obtained their SEC registration in 2016 but have only been in the market starting 2018.

 Rykom Financing Corporation